BelT26/tie-ups-uk/README.md

 A slimmer portrait image replaces the original on mobile devices.

 ### Footer
-The logo is hidden and the social media links are centered on small screens.
+The logo is hidden and the social media links are indented on small screens.

 ### Products page
 The layout of the items in each range changes from 3 x 2 to 2 x 3 or 1 x 6 according to the screen size.